KurtABum/PatternAnalysis-2025/recognition/README.md

 - **Layers & hidden size:** The Flan-T5-small base model has 6 transformer layers and a hidden dimension of 512 units.
 This setup provides sufficient capacity to model complex relationships in the input data while keeping training manageable.

-- **Classifier / output head:** A custom classification head was added on top of the decoder outputs to map predictions to the target token space, ensuring the model generates outputs that align with the task-specific labels.
+- **Classifier / output head:** The standard T5 decoder head is used to map predictions to the target token space, ensuring the model generates outputs that align with the task-specific labels.
+No custom classification layer was added.

-- **Loss function:** The model was trained using **cross-entropy loss**, which measures how well the predicted tokens match the target tokens.
+- **Loss function:** The model was trained using cross-entropy loss, which measures how well the predicted tokens match the target tokens.
 This loss is effective for sequence-to-sequence tasks because it encourages the model to assign high probabilities to the correct outputs.

-- **Fine-tuning strategy:** Parameter-efficient fine-tuning techniques, such as adapters or LoRA, were applied to update only a subset of the model weights.
-This reduces memory requirements and training time while still allowing the model to adapt effectively to the task.
+- **Fine-tuning strategy:** All model parameters were fine-tuned directly rather than using parameter-efficient methods such as adapters or LoRA.
+This allows the model to fully adapt to the dataset, though it requires more memory and training time.

-- **Epochs:** The model was trained for 5 epochs, which balances learning task-specific patterns while minimizing the risk of overfitting on the relatively small dataset.
+- **Epochs:** The model was trained for 5 epochs, which balances learning task-specific patterns while minimising the risk of overfitting on the dataset.

-- **Optimizer & learning rate:** AdamW was used with a learning rate of 5e-6, providing stable updates suitable for fine-tuning large pretrained models.
+- **Optimiser & learning rate:** AdamW was used with a learning rate of 5e-6, providing stable updates suitable for fine-tuning large pretrained models.

+- **Gradient:** During training, gradients of the loss with respect to the model parameters are computed automatically via `loss.backward()`.
+To maintain stable training and prevent exploding gradients, the model applies gradient clipping using `torch.nn.utils.clip_grad_norm_`.

 This configuration was chosen to allow efficient adaptation of Flan-T5-small to the task while keeping training time and GPU memory requirements reasonable.

+### Overfitting and Regularisation

+Overfitting occurs when the model memorises training data rather than learning generalisable patterns, leading to poor performance on unseen examples.
+To mitigate overfitting in BioLaySumm:

+- **Validation Monitoring:** The model is evaluated on a held-out validation set after each epoch.
+Only improvements in validation ROUGE-Lsum trigger checkpoint saving.
+- **Gradient Clipping:** Prevents extremely large gradient updates that could destabilise training.
+- **Input Handling:** Although no traditional data augmentation is used, the preprocessing stage includes truncation, padding, and placeholder replacements for missing summaries.
+These steps improve consistency and model robustness.

 ## Model Saving

-During training, the model is saved to a directory (default: `best_model`) whenever the current epoch achieves a **better validation ROUGE-Lsum score** than all previous epochs.
-This ensures that only the best-performing version of the model is retained.
+During training, the model is saved to a directory (default: `best_model`) whenever the current epoch achieves a higher validation ROUGE-Lsum score than all previous epochs.
+This ensures that only the best-performing version of the model is kept.

-The following files are saved:
+The following files are typically saved:

-- **`config.json`** – Stores the model architecture and configuration parameters.
+- **`config.json`** – Defines the model architecture and configuration parameters.
-- **`generation_config.json`** – Contains settings used for text generation, like maximum length or beam size.
+- **`generation_config.json`** – May be automatically created; contains text generation settings such as maximum length or beam size.
-- **`model.safetensors`** – Contains the trained weights of the model in a safe and efficient format.
+- **`pytorch_model.bin`** or **`model.safetensors`** – Stores the trained model weights.
-- **`special_tokens_map.json`** – Maps special tokens (like padding, start/end tokens) to their intended purpose.
+- **`special_tokens_map.json`** – Maps special tokens
-- **`tokenizer_config.json` & `tokenizer.json`** – Include the vocabulary, tokenization rules, and other settings needed to convert text to input tokens and back.
+- **`tokenizer_config.json` and `tokenizer.json`** – Contain the vocabulary and tokenisation rules needed to convert text to model inputs and back.

-In `predict.py`, you can change the path to this saved model directory to load a different trained model and generate outputs.
-This allows you to easily switch between versions of the model for testing or demonstration.
+In `predict.py`, you can modify the model path to load a specific saved version for testing or demonstration.
 For example:

 ```python
 wrapper = FlanT5Summarizer(model_name="path/to/best_model", device=DEVICE)